 So they like your CV … well done!
 Now it’s interview time.

 Don’t freak yourself out over the interview, but do take it seriously.
 It’s the final hurdle (or two or three) between you and blissful employment so you’ll only kick yourself if you don’t prep sufficiently!

 Research the company, particularly its recent history.
 Come up with questions.
 All this will show an eagerness to learn, but also that you know what you’re signing up for and you’re not just winging it.

 A big no-no is turning up in casual gear.
-Yes, Swedish workplaces tend to be pretty relaxed in terms of dress code - even CEOs will be dressed in jeans and trainers.
-But you don't have the job yet!
+Yes, Swedish workplaces tend to be pretty relaxed in terms of dress code – even CEOs will be dressed in jeans and trainers.
+But you don’t have the job yet!
 Dress smartly.
-It gives a good impression and you can always dress more comfortably once you're hired.
+It gives a good impression and you can always dress more comfortably once you’ve been hired.